Code-Institute-Submissions/cimp4-kool-data/README.md

 #### Cross-Device and Browser Testing
 The browser that I used for developing in GitPod was Chrome.
-However, I tested on Safari and Mozilla Firefox which didn't show any issues.
+I also tested on Mozilla Firefox which didn't show any issues.The only remaining issue is the classes redering of Like Button in the Safari Browser.
 As the most important approach being Mobile First Approach, it was important to test the responsiveness on different devices and browser simulators.
 Website used for testing responsivenes [Am I Responsive ?](http://ami.responsivedesign.is/#)